Now’s the time to put your company’s used polystyrene cups to work for the earth and our poor communities.

 Contrary to many other conservation projects, the WonderbagTM recognises that poor communities are primarily concerned with survival; hence it removes the burden of conservation by instead rewarding households directly for their contribution.
 This project shows an intimate understanding of the issues faced by vulnerable communities and is a robust and sustainable answer to these problems.

-For more info about the WonderbagTM, please go to their blog.
+For more info about the WonderbagTM, please go to their website.